Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Related Work

-\begin{enumerate} \item while in the language setting is the input-output relation is well defined and deterministic, this type of relationship is defined through the trained policy, and each output sequence can be considered as the evidence for the entire input dataset. \item RL agent follows an online/active learning paradigm, while Machine Translation follows a supervised or unsupervised learning paradigm; thus the notion of labels in RL is undefined. \item RL agent directly learns from the temporal correlation, and this is why temporal correlation becomes critical from both the attacker's and the RL agent's perspectives. \end{enumerate}

-Due to the above-mentioned fundamental differences, one requires a fundamentally different approach in designing MIAs against the RL algorithms.
-To the best of our knowledge, there is no prior work in the context of deep reinforcement learning that addresses the problem of membership inference at a microscopic level, where the attacker infers the membership of a particular data-point in the training set of deep reinforcement learning models \cite{hu2021membership, rigaki2020survey},.
+While in models trained on sequential data, the input-output relation is well defined and deterministic, in deep RL models, the output data are generated through the trained policy; thus, each output sequence can be considered as evidence for the entire input dataset.
+Therefore, one requires a fundamentally different approach in designing MIAs against RL algorithms.
+To the best of our knowledge, there is no prior work in the context of deep RL that addresses the problem of membership inference at a microscopic level, where the attacker infers the membership of a particular data point in the training set of deep RL models \cite{hu2021membership, rigaki2020survey}.

-For the sake of completeness, we briefly review the only existing privacy attack against reinforcement learning \cite{pan2019you}.
-Pan et al.\cite{pan2019you} proposed a black-box attack against deep reinforcement learning algorithms that centers around the over-fitting problem.
-More specifically, the proposed attack studies the effect of over-fitting on revealing information about the agent's training environment as well as the model parameters.
-Shadow model training proposed in \cite{pan2019you} aims to infer the transition model used to train the target policy from the set of candidate transition dynamics.
-The assumption of having access to a collection of transition dynamics is infeasible to many real-world reinforcement learning settings and less appealing to the industrial audience, where the concern is the privacy of individuals participating in model training.